dengste/org-caldav/README.md

 Example:

+  (setq org-caldav-calendars
     '((:calendar-id "work@whatever" :files ("~/org/work.org")
        :inbox "~/org/fromwork.org")
       (:calendar-id "stuff@mystuff"
        :files ("~/org/sports.org" "~/org/play.org")
-       :inbox "~/org/fromstuff.org"))")
+       :inbox "~/org/fromstuff.org")) )

-This means that you have two calendars with IDs "work@whatever" and "stuff@whatever".
+This means that you have two calendars with IDs "work@whatever" and "stuff@mystuff".
 Both will be accessed through the global value of org-caldav-url, since the key :url isn't specified.
 The calendar "work@whatever" will be synced with the file 'work.org' and inbox 'fromwork.org', while "stuff@mystuff" with 'sports.org' and 'play.org' and inbox 'fromstuff.org'.
-See the doc-string for more details.
+See the doc-string of org-caldav-calendars for more details on which keys you can use.

 #### Additional stuff